mscastanho/chaining-box/README.md

     make KDIR=~/devel/linux

 `KDIR` is needed to point to the updated kernel headers, instead of the ones offered by the system (which might be outdated).

+### Compiling the JITed output

+The current build system also supports generating the JITed output for each program, facilitate program debugging.

+    sudo make jited-out KDIR=~/devel/linux-5.3/

+where `KDIR` can have a different value. `sudo` is needed since we need to use bpftool under the hood.
+The output will be on `jited-output/`